 Method one: Price per square (1 square = 100 sq. ft.)

-Per roofing square pricing is the most popular and the most fair method of estimating roofing prices, for both the homeowner and the roofing contractor.
+Per Square pricing is the most popular (common) and the most fair method of estimating roofing prices, for both the homeowner and the contractor.

-I personally always use Per Square pricing, unless the roof is really small or it is all cut-up and consists mainly of detail work.
-When I price a roof, my “first” concern is not really to make “X” amount of money, but not to loose money on the given roofing job, due to unforeseen complications and extra work.
-Therefore, I first of all try to anticipate and include everything that will be done during a roof installation, and second – if I know there will be an unknown amount of extra work, I will always exclude it from the total and price it when we actually know what we are dealing with.
+Personally, I always use Per Square pricing, unless the roof is really small or it is all cut-up and consists mainly of detail work.
+When I price a roof, my “first” concern is not really to make an “X” amount of money, but not to lose money on the given job, due to unforeseen complications and extra work.
+Therefore, first I try to anticipate and include everything that will be done during installation, and second – if I know there will be an unknown amount of extra work, I always exclude it from the total and price it when we actually know what we are dealing with.
 Additionally, I would up-charge a roof if I know there will be extra work, but I have no way of knowing how much, until we for example remove the old roof.
-In some cases, I leave it as a separate item, subject to change depending on how much extra repair work will have to be done.
+In some cases, I leave it as a separate item, subject to change, depending on how much extra work will have to be done.

 Method two: Materials, Labor, Overhead and Profit (MLOP).

-The first method deals with the cost of all components of the job: cost of Materials, cost of Labor, Overhead and Profit (MLOP).
-This is a better method for a large roofing contractor, but may have flaws for both contractors and customers.
+This method deals with the cost of all components of the job: cost of Materials, cost of Labor, Overhead and Profit (MLOP).
+This is a better method for a large contractor, but may have flaws for both contractors and customers.

-While some roofers have different ways of calculating roof costs, the two roof pricing methods are the most common and most roofers will actually use the Price Per Square method, as for most roofing contractors, roofs have become a commodity, and installation is streamlined.
-Only complicated roofing projects or specialty roof installation using premium roofing materials will include some type of combination of the above methods of calculating roof costs.
-An example of such complicated or specialty roofing projects include most Copper / Zinc roof installation, multi-story historical and/or really cut-up colonial homes with towers, valleys, dormers, etc.
+While some roofers have different ways of calculating costs, most will actually use the Price Per Square method, as for most contractors, roofs have become a commodity, and installation is streamlined.
+Only complicated projects or specialty installation, using premium materials will include some type of combination of the above calculating methods.
+Examples of such complicated or specialty projects include most Copper / Zinc installations, multi-story historical and/or really cut-up colonial homes with towers, valleys, dormers, etc.

-Roof repair is completely different from new roof installation or re-roofing.
-When you are pricing our roof repair work, you need to consider that very little roofing materials are used to fix your roof, and it is mostly labor, and often the set-up costs that you will be paying for.
-Roofer needs to get up on the roof, find the source of leak and repair the leak.
-This is often done in one visit, as roof repair calls are not “too” profitable, compared to a roof installation.
-Also you should not expect to get quotes for roof repair – most roofers won’t even waste their time to drive to your place and get up on the roof, only to loose a potential $300 job.
+Roof repair is completely different from new installation or re-roofing.
+When you are getting a quote for repair work (https://www.roofingcalculator.org/roof-repair.php), you need to consider that very little materials are used to fix your roof.
+You are mostly paying for the labor itself and often the set-up costs.
+A contractor needs to get up on the roof, find the source of a leak and repair it.
+This is often done in one visit, and repair calls are not “too” profitable, compared to new installations.
+Also, you should not expect to get quotes for roof repair – most roofers won’t even waste their time to drive to your place and get up on the roof, only to lose a potential $300 job.

-Cost for a decent roof repair should be between $250 and $400 or more, depending on the scope of work, ease of access to the roof, and time spent on repair.
+The cost for a decent roof repair should be between $250 and $400 or more, depending on the scope of work, ease of access to the roof, and total time spent.

-Bellow we will list average roof pricing, which our roof calculator is based on.
-These prices are generic and can only be used for reference purposes, as your actual price will differ depending on your geographic location, and the roofing contractor you choose to hire.
-For example if your roofing contractor is fully licensed and insured, and hires legal workers, your roofing cost will be significantly higher than if you hired an uninsured roofer, who may be using illegal labor.
+Below we will list average roof pricing, which our roofing calculator is based on.
+These prices are generic and can only be used for reference purposes, as your actual quote will differ depending on your geographic location, and the contractor you choose to hire.
+For example, if your contractor is fully licensed and insured, and hires legal workers, your cost will be significantly higher than if you hired an uninsured roofer, who may be using illegal labor.

-Asphalt shingles is the most common residential roofing material in US and due to lower material prices (as compared to metal roofing, cedar shakes or tile roofs) and high competition, an asphalt shingle roof is the least expensive roof option.
+Asphalt shingles is the most common residential roofing material in US.
+Due to lower material prices (as compared to metal, cedar shakes or tile roofs) and high competition, it is also the least expensive material.

 The average cost to flash a chimney is $300, and should include new counter-flashing.
 Skylight flashing is about $200.